Pathein hti

 Pathein hti, (ပုသိမ်ထီး pronounced [Pa-thaein-hti]; literally: Pathein umbrella), is a Myanmar traditional umbrella, or hti, from Pathein, the capital city of Ayeyarwady Region of Myanmar crafted from paper, cotton and bamboo.
 Over 130 years ago, they were mainly used for sun and rain protection.
-Nowadays, these umbrellas become essential decorating tools in traditional festivals and ceremonies and they are also one of the famous souvenir items to be picked up by foreign visitors.
+Nowadays, these umbrellas have become essential decorating tools in traditional festivals and ceremonies and are also among the famous souvenir items to be picked up by foreign visitors.

 The production of Pathein hti is one of the most iconic aspects of Pathein's traditional culture.

 Origin and history

 Pathein hti umbrellas were first used over 130 years ago, invented by a royal handicraft maker called U Shwe Sar (ဦးရွှေစာ) during the era of Thibaw Min in the late 19th century.
-Throughout the feudal era from the Bagan to Konbaung periods, only Royal families and monks traditionally had the rights to use umbrellas, which were seen as a symbol of reverence that signified power and authority, and embodied a sense of nobility.
+Throughout the feudal era from the Bagan to Konbaung periods, only royal families and monks traditionally had the right to use umbrellas, which were seen as a symbol of reverence that signified power and authority, and embodied a sense of nobility.
 The ancient tradition of Myanmar umbrellas ended with the fall of the Myanmar monarchy, when Thibaw Min was exiled in 1885 following the Third Anglo-Burmese War.
 Royal craftsmen left the palace and in 1914, U Shwe Sar and his companions moved to Pathein and started crafting the Pathein hti.
 Though it was created by U Shwe Sar prior to his move, it was called as the Pathein umbrella after the region where it was produced.